AbhilashaBansal/python_Data-Science_ml/README.md

 Projects:

-1 Face Recognition (using pre-trained model)
+- 1 Face Recognition (using pre-trained model)
+- 2 Image Compression with K-Means